petertorelli/joulescope-win32/README.md

 The sampling code spins in its own thread until the command line parser thread recieves an `exit` or `stop-trace` command.

-# Caveats & TODOs

-This is alpha quality code, there is sparse commenting and no help screen.
-Important areas of attention start with `TODO` in the comments.